jameshughes89/cs101/site/assignments/asn3/tictactoe.rst

    Before moving on, are you sure that:

       * All of the functions work properly?
-	     * Did you test them throughly?
+	     * Did you test them thoroughly?
 		    * Seriously?
       * They will work with arbitrarily sized game boards.